klvra/klvra/README.md

 - 👋 Hi, I’m @klvra
-- 👀 I’m interested in linux and source softwares.
+- 👀 I’m interested in linux and open source softwares.
 - 🌱 I’m currently learning python and git.
 - 💞️ I’m looking to collaborate on open source projects.
 - 📫 How to reach me by email: klva@protonmail.com.